Note: this article has been updated by Reb Huggins, CNM since originally…

 Reb seeks to make a difference in the lives of women by making sure their experience with the healthcare system on their wellness journey is empowered through access to information and education about options—regardless of where they are coming from in their lives in terms of age, experience, education or spiritual background.
 She believes that all aspects of a woman’s life influence the choices she makes for her wellness and the care plan should be as unique as she is.
 Her clinical interests include lactation support, STD prevention and screening, and improving access to care for the LGBTQ community.

 When she’s not working, Reb appreciates art and enjoys travel and music.
 She claims that some would find her taste in music surprising, as she enjoys dub step, techno swing, deep house, and indie rock—the louder, the better!
-She also enjoys horseback riding and was adopted by a feral cat, Shiro, last summer that has become an important member of the family.
+She also enjoys horseback riding and was adopted by a feral cat, Shiro, that has become an important member of the family.

 Master of Science, Nurse-Midwifery / Women's Health Nursing Practice, University of Utah School of Nursing, 2010

 Bachelor of Science, Nursing, University of Utah School of Nursing, 1997